 The Group monitors its risk to a shortage of funds using a recurring liquidity planning tool.
-This tool considers the maturity of both its financial instruments and financial assets (e.g., accounts receivable and loans receivable) and projected cash flows from operations.
+This tool considers the maturity of both its financial instruments and financial assets (e.g., accounts receivable and loans and interest receivables) and projected cash flows from operations.